-If that does not work or if you have other questions or problems, we encourage you to call, fax or e-mail Digitrax or your favorite dealer.
-The Digitrax Tech Support Depot is always available at www.digitrax.com/help.
+If that does not work or if you have other questions or problems, we encourage you to visit the Tech Support Depot at www.digitrax.com/support.
+You may also submit help ticket to out tech support staff at helpdesk.digitrax.com.